adamliter/adamliter.org/research.md

 ---
 title: adamliter/research
 layout: default
-date: 2018-08-21
+date: 2019-01-08
 nav_node: research
 ---

 # research

-I'm most interested in syntax, language acquisition, and semantics.
+Broadly, I'm interested in syntax, language acquisition, learnability, and semantics.

-Although I'm genuinely interested in most domains of inquiry.
-For example, I've also worked on issues of learnability in the phonotactic domain.
+More specifically, I'm interested in studying grammatical competence (*i.e.*, what it is that we know when we know a language).
+However, we only have access to this knowledge via its use in individual humans.
+One major strand of my research involves careful investigation into how we can parcel out performance factors to ensure we're identifying aspects of grammatical competence.
+I do this type of psycholinguistic research both with children and with adults.

+The other major strand of my research involves investigations into learnability.
+Grammatical theories and their concomitant representations are often evaluated on the basis of data fit.
+I'm interested in furthermore using learnability considerations to help adjudicate between theories and representations.

-Below you'll find a selected list of some of my research projects.
+Below you'll find a selected list of specific research projects.
 Things that are not listed here but that are listed on my [CV][cv] are available upon request.

 {% for r in site.data.research %}
   {% unless r.under_review == true %}